 DOCOMOMO (Documentation and Conservation of Buildings, Sites, and Neighborhoods of the Modern Movement), an international advocacy organization urging preservation of this site.

 The Government Services Center is historically significant for its team of architects, especially Paul Rudolph, its design, materiality, and architectural statement.
 Still today, the concrete complex stands in sharp contrast to common curtain-wall construction and the standard glass and metal we see throughout the city.
 The Alliance feels that the original buildings play a critical role in the landscape of Boston, telling an important story about the evolution of American design.
 The buildings could embrace a new life if properly upgraded.
 Through creative design approaches to managing fall hazards on the site, the long-standing fencing that surrounded the Hurley Building was removed in 2018 and we played a critical role in that effort.
-While recognizing the physical and programmatic challenges we appreciate the state's clear position to rehabilitate the Lindemann Building and urge the redevelopment program for the Hurley Building to preserve as much of the building as possible.
+While recognizing the physical and programmatic challenges we appreciate the state’s clear position to rehabilitate the Lindemann Building and urge the redevelopment program for the Hurley Building to preserve as much of the building as possible.
 Creative, sensitive modifications to keep the site functional relevant to contemporary needs are attainable without wholesale demolition, and there is a great desire in the community to preserve the integrity of this complex.
-We have been promised a seat at the table to work with the DCAMM team to encourage a solution that respects Rudolph's important work here in Boston.

 Highlights from our activity log: